tpcarlson/synth-diy/d6/ASSEMBLY.md

 ![](images/3-pi.jpg)

-Remove the Female headers and plug the Raspberry Pi Pico into  your computer.
-Flash it with the Dice firmware (XXX: Add link to firmware guide), and then set the Raspeberry Pi Pico aside for now.
+Remove the Female headers and plug the Raspberry Pi Pico into  your computer and find the removable drive for the Pico.
+Download the D6 UF2 firmware, then copy it to the removable drive.
+After a brief delay the Pico should restart - the firmware is now installed.
+Set the Raspeberry Pi Pico aside for now.

 ###### Digital Audio Potentiometers